A correction was made to this review on Jan. 7, 2004.

-A thorny subject is handled with care in this meticulous reconstruction of life inside the East German police state, as boiled down to the experiences of just two ex-inmates -- one man and one woman --- of a notorious Stasi prison.
+A thorny subject is handled with care in this meticulous reconstruction of life inside the East German police state, as boiled down to the experiences of just two ex-inmates — one man and one woman — of a notorious Stasi prison.
 Overall effect is poetically thought-provoking, not depressing.
 Pic should carry as much weight with auds contemplating the nature of totalitarianism as it does with those interested in the terrible particulars of a vanished world.
 “The Decomposition of the Soul” is a must for human rights fests, and top-flight viewing wherever docus are featured.